-Figure 3: the geographic pattern of response interval with incubation lag =0 from cliff point (quantile classification)
+Fig 3.
+The geographic pattern of response interval with incubation lag =0 from cliff point (quantile classification).

 However, the geographic pattern is highly homogeneous for the response intervals from floor point, which represent how early each transit system’s users finished the stay-at-home process compared to the community spread.
 For the scenario of lag = 0, only Capital Metro in Austin, Texas has a positive response interval.
 For the case of Austin, the demand decrease started on March 5th and finished by March 23nd; the first case was confirmed on March 25th.
 However, long before the first confirmed case, the city and county authority declared a local state of emergency on March 6th [41], which is one of the earliest places to take actions in the United States.
 The cliff point is also the same as the date of the local state of emergency, which suggests the effectiveness of the executive order.
 This can be one reason for the relatively fast and earlier reaction of transit users.

-Figure 4 shows the trend of ratio of transit systems with positive response interval with respect to different incubation lag for both cliff and floor point.
-As the incubation lag increases, the ratio of systems with positive responses interval from cliff point decreases from 61% (lag=0) to 33% (lag=5) and then to 6.5% (lag=14).
-Under the most ideal circumstances, the curve should finish its decline and re-stabilize before community spread, which means as many transit users as possible avoided non-essential transit trips after the virus began community spread.
-However, the curve of response interval from floor point is generally a flat line of 0, suggesting that no city re-stabilized at its lower, base level of demand before community spread happened.
+The correlation analysis between the cliff point and the date of declaring state emergency moreover support this claim: it shows that an earlier cliff point is positively correlated (p = 0.002) with an earlier emergency date.
+It shows people’s response time is not synchronized with the evolution of the pandemic, but with the local government’s policy.

 Decay rate

-Figure 5 shows the geographic pattern of decay rate.
+Fig 5 shows the geographic pattern of decay rate.
 Transit systems in the north, especially those in larger communities, and college towns reached their floor values the quickest while transit systems in the Midwest and southern communities took the longest to reach their floors.
 College towns emptied quickly during the pandemic.
 The slower decay rate in the Midwest and South may be explained by businesses staying open longer during the pandemic.